 You can find more information on veterinary careers at the RCVS website here or by clicking on the logo.

 We hope you never have the recourse to complain about the service received from Midshire Farm and Equine.
-However, if you do have concerns please direct your comments to Tammy Kennedy, our Practice Manger or a Director.
+However, if you do have concerns please contact the farm office and ask to speak to a Director.
 Dependant on the nature of your complaint you may be asked to put your concerns in writing.

 We hope these questions help you understand our Terms of Business please feel free to contact the practice with any further questions you may have.